ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 # Document History

-  [[ To be removed from the final specification ]] -latest
+  [[ To be removed from the final specification ]]

+ -latest

   * Refactoring Header Parameters into Parameters, which encompases both the JOSE/COSE concept of header parameters and the JWT/CWT concept of claims
+  * Change usage of "JWP Protected Header" and "JWP Proof" to "Protected Header" and "Proof"
+  * Use draft-bormann-cbor-draft-numbers for externally defined codepoints (e.g. tags)

  -07